nisha7634/eGain/README.md

 ![Logo](https://www.vtestcorp.com/secure/wp-content/uploads/2020/08/160-x-600-01.jpg)
-# Web and API Automation Framework using Microsoft PlayWright with TypeScript
+# Web Automation Framework using Microsoft PlayWright with TypeScript

 ## Overview

-This project is a Playwright framework using TypeScript and follows the Page Object Model (POM) design pattern for testing UI and APIs.
+This project is a Playwright framework using TypeScript and follows the Page Object Model (POM) design pattern for testing UI.
 It also incorporates data-driven testing by reading test data from JSON files.

 ## Features